-The Corporation has adopted a code of ethics which has been approved by the Board in December 2018 and is planned for review by the end of the year 2022.
-The code of ethics was set up to strengthen the culture and environment that promotes ethical behavior and to facilitate discussion on corporate ethical dilemmas.
+The Corporation has adopted a code of ethics which has been approved by the Board in December 2018 and is planned for review by the end of the year 2023.
+The code of ethics has been set up to strengthen the culture and environment that promotes ethical behavior and to facilitate discussion on corporate ethical dilemmas.
 The code of ethics sets out the reporting line for ethical issues and also establishes the sanctions applicable for breach of ethics.
 Sanctions as defined by the Code of ethics can be in the forms of written warnings or disciplinary actions.
 Any breach of ethics is communicated to the Board.
 The Corporation's code of ethics has been communicated to all employees and published on STC's intranet.
 Furthermore, the code of ethics has been published on STC's website for all its stakeholders.
 The HR Manager of STC acts as the Ethics Officer for the Corporation.
-During the financial year 2020-2021, there was no case of breach of ethics.
+The code of ethics is circulated to all employees on an annual basis in order to ensure compliance with the provisions of the code.
+During the financial year 2021-2022, there was no case of breach of ethics.